jwlunsford/forestry_scripts/cruising_tools/pycruise/Readme.md

 Assuming that the tcruise package is stored in a local directory, and Python is running from this directory.
 As a package, tcruise uses relative imports, so the current directory needs to contain the top-level directory for the package.
-For example if the directory structure on your machine is 'C:\path\tcruise', then the Python REPL should be run from the path directory.
+For example if the directory structure on your machine is 'C:\path\pycruise', then the Python REPL should be run from the path directory.

 ```
 >>> from tcruise import PointSample